 History of 34 Westgate

-This property is the former “Wagon and Lamb” public house.
+This property is the former “Waggon and Lamb” public house.

 A recent owner of the house believed that the original frontage of the house was one room back, with a yard in front of the house for waggons to park; or with the road running further to the north than its current course, thus allowing a yard in front of the farmhouse opposite.
 If this is correct the new front was added after 1642 and probably when the Georgian rebuilding took place.